 On January 1, 2002, physiotherapy was de-listed by the government from the British Columbia Medical Services Plan (MSP), meaning that the majority of people in BC must pay for physiotherapy through extended health benefits, their own money, or a combination of the two.

 However, according to a 2012 nationwide survey, over three quarters of British Columbians have supplementary health benefits from group insurance plans that include physiotherapy1.
 Coverage can range from $200 to $500 per person, per year2, and up to $750 for some plans3.
-Low-income people receive supplementary coverage for physiotherapy through MSP Premium Assistance (details below).
+Low-income people receive additional coverage through MSP supplementary benefits.

 Clinic fees reflect the time spent directly with the physiotherapist.
 Fees are set individually and vary depending on the length of direct physiotherapist time (generally 20-60 min) and the treatment needed.
 Cost per visit generally fall between $63 and $190.

 *http://www.healthcoalitionab.ca/PDF/reports-studies/CMA-Benefits-Research-Survey_en.pdf (Ipsos Reid Survey, June 2012 - Supplementary Health Benefits Research Final Report June 2012 Commissioned by the Canadian Medical Association, the Canadian Health Sciences Research Foundation, and the Institute of Health Economics, Alberta Canada) - page 13.
 Last accessed Sept 3 2015.